pro-cms/voyager/docs/plugins/introduction.md

 {% hint style="info" %}
 One package can provide multiple plugins.
 For example, a plugin could provide multiple widgets or even different types of plugins like a theme and widgets.
 All plugins can be enabled/disabled independently.
+Make sure they don't depend on each other!
 {% endhint %}